alexsave/dweets/textedit/README.md

 ```

 Once we've split on new lines, `t` will be each individual line, and `i` will be the index of that line.
-`fillText` can take 3 paramters, the text, the x coordinate, and the y coordinate.
+`fillText` can take 3 parameters, the text, the x coordinate, and the y coordinate.
 We use the exact same coordinates used in the original, `0` to align it to the left of the screen, and `60 * i` to give a nice spacing that works well with `2cm`.

 We can give better variable names and split out this part for clarity, and use an equivalent `for` loop.